Aeroluna/LunaCoopMod/README.md

 New compositions, new fights!
 Protoss has 8 compositions while Terran and Zerg only have 6 and 5 respectively, so more have been added.

 - Fixed an issue where Infested Terran eggs used Stetmann's armor icon.
+- Fixed an issue where Roaches created after Tunneling Claws was researched did not have the visual change.

 yeah.